wormhole-foundation/docs.wormhole.com/docs/reference/faq.md

 - **How much does it cost to use Wormhole?**

-    Wormhole doesn't charge any fees in itself as of now but relayers still require you to pay for gas that it spends interacting on chain.
+    Wormhole doesn't currently charge any fees to use the core protocol though a relayer may require payment for it's fees or gas that it spends to submit the VAA to the target chain.

 - **Who runs the guardians that secure the network?**